eric-guerin/gradient-terrains/README.md

 ## Output

-The result is put in the result subdirectory using the defaut name result.pgm.
+The result is put in the results subdirectory using the defaut name result.pgm.
+Note that this file is already present in the repository, you will have to delete it before execution to be sure the program has correctly been executed.

 ## Paper